KirillGaydamaka/space-instagram/README.md

-# Space images downloader
+# Space Instagram

 The script downloads images from spacex and hubble image libraries.
+Then it publishes it to Instagram.

 ### How to install